Matt Feeney: Akron

 In January 2019, it was announced that Feeney would be following Arth to Akron to again serve as the defensive coordinator and linebackers coach.

 Western Illinois

 After Arth was fired and the staff at Akron was released, Feeney joined new Western Illinois Leathernecks coach, Myers Hendrickson's staff as the defensive coordinator.

 Las Vegas Raiders

-He was hired as a defensive quality control coach under Raiders new head coach Josh McDaniels for his inaugural staff.
+In 2022, Feeney was hired by the Las Vegas Raiders as a defensive quality control coach under head coach Josh McDaniels.
+In 2024, Feeney was retained by the Raiders and was promoted to assistant defensive backs coach under head coach Antonio Pierce.

+Arizona Cardinals

+On February 12, 2025, Feeney was hired by the Arizona Cardinals as their outside linebackers coach under head coach Jonathan Gannon.